The SKILS Team

 Finn Steiner

 Raised in Victoria, BC, Finn has been paddling kayaks his whole life, and guiding for nearly a decade.
-He is an apprentice SKGABC Guide Trainer, Level Three Guide, and Paddle Canada Level Two Sea Kayak Instructor, and Assistant Bear Viewing Guide.
+He is a SKGABC Guide Trainer, Level 4 Guide, SKGABC apprentice Examiner and Paddle Canada Level 3 Sea Kayak Instructor apprentice, and Assistant Bear Viewing Guide.
 Finn has led sea kayak expeditions spanning both hemispheres, from Haida Gwaii, to Patagonia, New Zealand, and Antarctica.
 He has also competed internationally in sea & surf kayaking competitions, and still holds his record youngest solo circumnavigation of 800-mile Vancouver Island at age 17 to this day.
 Apart from looking for new standing waves and exploring, Finn’s enthusiasm for paddling can only be matched by his passion for storytelling as a photographer and writer.
 With a primary focus on persecuted wildlife and expedition narratives, Finn can often be found behind the lens with a big smile on his face.
 Using photos as a medium to connect people with their environments has resulted with his work appearing on the cover of Ocean Paddler, with articles published in Paddle World, Sea Kayak Magazine, and Canadian Geographic.
 Finn lives in Ucluelet, Canada, mere minutes from the surf.
 Fluent in German and English.

 Duncan Mack